qserena/employees-localstorage/README.md

-# React Form interacting with localstorage
+# React Form interacting with localStorage

 ## Description
-This is a CRUD (Create, Read, Update, Delete) application with a React client, using localstorage for storing data.
+This is a CRUD (Create, Read, Update, Delete) application with a React client, using localStorage for storing data.